IKEA Kitchen Countertop Options: Which Material Is Right for You?

 Granite

-Granite was the premium countertop standard for decades.
+Cost: Comparable to quartz, though pricing varies widely by slab.
 It's still a beautiful option, though quartz has overtaken it in popularity.

 Pros: Natural beauty with unique patterns, very heat-resistant, extremely durable